KTEM

-KTEM (1400 kHz) is a commercial AM radio station licensed to Temple, Texas.
-It serves the Killeen-Temple area with a talk radio format.
+KTEM (1400 AM) is a commercial radio station licensed to Temple, Texas, United States, serving the Killeen-Temple area with a talk format.
 KTEM is owned by Townsquare Media, through licensee Townsquare Media Killeen-Temple License, LLC.
 Its studios and offices are on Moody Lane in Temple.

 KTEM is powered at 950 watts, using a non-directional antenna.
 Its transmitter is on Shallow Ford Road near Lions Park in Temple.
 Programming is also heard on 250-watt FM translator K232FU at 94.3 MHz in Temple.

-Programming

-Most of KTEM's programming is syndicated.
-Weekdays begin with news and agriculture shows from the Texas State Network.
-That's followed by This Morning--America's First News with Gordon Deal, The Dan Bongino Show, The Sean Hannity Show, The Ramsey Show with Dave Ramsey, The Joe Pags Show and Coast to Coast AM with George Noory.

-Weekends feature shows on money, health, the law, technology and real estate.
-Weekend syndicated hosts include Kim Komando and Mike Gallagher.
-Most hours begin with an update from Fox News Radio.